HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `databases`

-This is an object with all the databases that have been defined in HarperDB (in the running instance).
+This is an object with all the databases that have been defined in Harper (in the running instance).
 Each database that has been declared or created will be available as a (standard) property on this object.
 The property values are an object with the tables in that database, where each property is a table, like the `tables` object.
 In fact, `databases.data === tables` should always be true.

 ### `Resource`